 In the next step, you will change the data type of the Speed column, so that StreamLab can analyze it as a number.
 (Remember, you cannot perform numerical calculations on columns with a text data type.)

-Note that the speed column is outlined in yellow.
-This means that StreamLab thinks it is a number.
+Note that the lat and lon columns are outlined in green.
+This means that StreamLab thinks they are numbers.

 In this case we only want to cast one column, so we'll do it by hand.

 As you have been applying commands, StreamLab has been generating SQL.